ggabbiani/orthodocs/README.md

                 ├── type_trait.scad
                 └── uncommented.scad

-If we want to keep the same source-root while documenting only one subset of the present sources the following command
+If we want to keep the same source-root **while documenting only a subset** of the present sources the following command

     /home/giampa $ orthodocs --src-root example/sources --doc-root example/docs annotated.scad uncommented.scad